 We are supposed to be renewed in the spirit of our mind(Ephesians 4:23).
 We are commanded to finish our transformation by renewing our minds(Romans 12:2).
 We renew our minds to the truth of the Word of God so that what we think, say, and do is in accordance with the mind of the Spirit(Romans 8:6).
 The subject matter of the mind of the Spirit is the word.
 Do the word, and we act on behalf of the Spirit and Jesus works through us as we step out in Faith.
 The answer is NOT to seek more of God or to try to get more IN His presence.
 We cannot get a partial piece of the Holy Spirit anyway, we get Him all.
 We just need to learn how to let the Holy Spirit move through us(experience Him).

 The Abide Project teaches you how to do this.
 You do this by confessing and professing the truth of the word regarding His relationship to you(Colossians 2:9-10; 1 John 2:20,27), until your mind naturally accepts it as reality instead of accepting what your senses might be experiencing in the current circumstances of life.
 This is how you walk by Faith and not by sight.
 God calls forth the things that are not yet as though they were(Romans 4:17).
 IF we are supposed to think and act like God and be of the mind of the Spirit, then we too should be calling forth the unseen as though it has become seen.
 After all, that is the essence of faith(Hebrews 11:1).
+Faith is perceiving as real fact that which is not revealed to the senses.
 Faith, the ability to look at the unseen thing and believe it has been manifested no matter what the circumstances mirror back to us, comes by hearing the word(Romans 10:17).
 Repeatedly hearing the reality of the word exalted over the present circumstances is how Faith is built and how the unseen thing manifests into existence.

 See, this is also where I lose most Christians because they think I am advocating Name it and Claim it Christianity and are so afraid that they are going to get over into some false belief that they become paralyzed by fear and can’t explore the truth of it to prove out the good and acceptable will of God in it.
 That process is called working out your salvation in fear and trembling(Philippians 2:12).
 There is freedom to do so, if it produces fruit adopt the truth.
 If it does not produce fruit of the Spirit, cast it aside and don’t follow it anymore, you won’t be thrown in hell because you tested it.
 I and many others have worked it out and have proven that faith works in this way with fruit of the Spirit as proof.
 This is not name it and claim it, I want a million dollars or a big gold apostle watch stuff.
 That movement took the valid principles of faith and went off into asking amiss so that they could consume that which was received upon their own lusts(James 4:3).
 That is not what I am saying.